 '''

 @Target({ElementType.FIELD, ElementType.METHOD})

 @Retention(RetentionPolicy.RUNTIME)

 public @interface Element

-{

-/

 Types of the elements.
 This can be determined if using JDK1.5 generics

 but is required otherwise.
 Multiple types can be specified if the

 implementation supports multiple types.

 @return the types of elements

 /

-Class[] types() default {};
+Class[] types() default \{\};

 /

-Whether the element is to be stored serialized (into a join table)
+\star Whether the element is to be stored serialized (into a join table)

 @return whether the element is to be stored serialized

 (into a join table)

 /

 String serialized() default "";

 / Whether this element is embedded.

 @return whether this element is embedded

-'''

-'''

-/

 String embedded() default "";

-/

 The embedded mapping for the element.

 @return the embedded mapping for the element

 /

 Embedded[] embeddedMapping() default {};

-/

 Whether the element is dependent on the owner, and will be deleted

-when the owner is deleted.
+\star when the owner is deleted.

-@return whether the element is dependent on the owner, and will be
+\boldsymbol{\star} @return whether the element is dependent on the owner, and will be

 deleted when the owner is deleted

 /

 String dependent() default "";

 Name of the table for the element.

 @return name of the table for the element

-/

 String table() default "";

-Name of the column to store the element in.

-@return name of the column to store the element in

-/

-String column() default "";

-Delete action to apply to any foreign key for the element.

-@return delete action to apply to any foreign key for the element

-ForeignKeyAction deleteAction() default ForeignKeyAction.UNSPECIFIED;

-Update action to apply to any foreign key for the element

-@return update action to apply to any foreign key for the element

-ForeignKeyAction updateAction() default ForeignKeyAction.UNSPECIFIED;

-Whether the value column(s) should be indexed.

-@return whether the value column(s) should be indexed.

-/

-String indexed() default "";

 '''

-'''

-/ The name of the index to generate.

-@return the name of the index

-/

-String index() default "";

-/

-Whether a unique constraint should be generated or assumed.

-@return whether a unique constraint should be generated or assumed

-/

-String unique() default "";

-/

-The name of the unique key constraint to generate.

-@return the name of the unique key constraint

-/

-String uniqueKey() default "";

-/

-Name of the member in the target class that forms a bidirectional

-relationship with this member.

-@return name of the member in the target class that forms a bidirectional

-relationship with this member

-/

-String mappedBy() default "";

-The column(s) for the element.

-@return the column(s) for the element

-/

-Column[] columns() default {};

-/ Generate or assume a foreign key constraint exists on the column

-or columns associated with this join.
-Specify "true" or "false".

-@return whether to generate or assume a primary key constraint

-/

-String generateForeignKey() default "";

-/ Name for a generated primary key constraint.

-@return the name of the generated primary key constraint

-/

-String foreignKey() default "";

-/ Vendor extensions.

-@return the vendor extensions

-/

-'''
+''' \boldsymbol{\star} Name of the column to store the element in. \boldsymbol{\star} @return name of the column to store the element in String column() default ""; \ensuremath{^{\star}} Delete action to apply to any foreign key for the element. @return delete action to apply to any foreign key for the element ForeignKeyAction deleteAction() default ForeignKeyAction.UNSPECIFIED; Update action to apply to any foreign key for the element @return update action to apply to any foreign key for the element / ForeignKeyAction updateAction() default ForeignKeyAction.UNSPECIFIED; Whether the value column(s) should be indexed. \star @return whether the value column(s) should be indexed.
+String indexed() default ""; / The name of the index to generate. @return the name of the index String index() default ""; \ensuremath{\star} Whether a unique constraint should be generated or assumed. \ensuremath{\star} @return whether a unique constraint should be generated or assumed String unique() default ""; \boldsymbol{\star} The name of the unique key constraint to generate. @return the name of the unique key constraint String uniqueKey() default ""; \star Name of the member in the target class that forms a bidirectional relationship with this member. \boldsymbol{\star} @return name of the member in the target class that forms a bidirectional \star relationship with this member String mappedBy() default ""; / The column(s) for the element. @return the column(s) for the element Column[] columns() default {}; / Generate or assume a foreign key constraint exists on the column or columns associated with this join.
+Specify "true" or "false". \star @return whether to generate or assume a primary key constraint String generateForeignKey() default ""; / Name for a generated foreign key constraint. \boldsymbol{\star} @return the name of the generated foreign key constraint / '''